Introduction to Thermal Metal Spraying

 Repairs to Metal Spray Coatings

-Thermal spray coatings are very tough and durable, however, repairs may be necessary during construction.
+Thermal spray coatings are very tough and durable; however, repairs may be necessary during the construction process.

-It is essential that these areas are treated in the same way as the original application.
+These areas must be treated in the same way as the original application.

-• Abrade the overlap locations and ensure the adhesion to existing metal spray is good and not lifting
+3. Abrade the overlap locations to ensure good adhesion to the existing metal spray and prevent lifting.

-• Apply the metal coating to the repair location with 25-50mm (1 to 2”) overlap on to unsealed metal.
+4. Apply the metal coating to the repair location with 25-50mm (1 to 2”) overlap onto unsealed metal.

-• Check adhesion to both existing steel substrate and metal overlap.
+5. Check adhesion to both the existing steel substrate and the metal overlap.

 Inspection